 Nothing and no one seemed to understand that this was a real question; regarding the virus, and the emergency of my recent mushroom journeys in general.
 The thing was ambivalent towards my efforts.
 I was an inconsequential flicker.
 I somehow knew not to try to get smart and engage with it.
 It was something to be respected, this new stranger on the scene.
 Stay in your lane, child, and pray for good.

-Three months before the ceremony where I saw the virus-thing, I was tripping on mushrooms in an Aspen grove.
+Three months before the ceremony where I saw the virus-thing, I was tripping on shrooms in an Aspen grove.
 I had just read The Overstory by Richard Powers, a fugue state of a book about the way trees communicate with the ecosystem, including humans.
 I came to the mushrooms with the intention of having a conversation with the Aspens.
 Like, Hey, how are things going in your world?
 I brought lunch, chocolate, copal, and tobacco, and a young friend I met at the skatepark.
 His grandmother had just died, and when the mushrooms came on, I spent much of the trip holding space for him as he cried.
 Towards the end, I turned my attention to the Aspens.

 My vague query poised, they answered with a terrifying vertiginous swoosh.
 We were all in a landslide together from up on high, slipping down to the south pole, all of us together in a monstrous correction, like an earthquake or a stock market crash, but this correction was operating on every atomic level.
 It was a foreign as fuck feeling, and I couldn’t handle it.